hakobera/nvmw/README.md

       nvmw install v0.6.0          Install a specific version number nvmw use v0.6.0              Use the specific version

+FAQ
+---

+### Q. Node.exe download faild caused 'Input Error: There is no script engine for file extension ".js"'

+Maybe you associated ".js" file to another app, not JScript engine.
+To fix, see [here](http://www.winhelponline.com/articles/230/1/Error-There-is-no-script-engine-for-file-extension-when-running-js-files.html)

 LICENSE
 -------
 (The MIT License)